appmechanix/shnappy-emailer/README.md

 History
 =======

+2.0.0 - Breaking changes.
+Moved from Mandrill to SparkPost to avoid Mandrill price hike.

 1.0.0 - Breaking changes.
 Introduced options to allow sending from another email than in config

 0.0.1 - Initial release.